Bridgeconn/vachan-api/docs/architecture.md

 * Specifies the output objects, messages and error objects returned by each endpoint, which are used for response validations
 * Invokes the methods in CRUD module to perform functions required by each endpoint

+### app/graphql_apis

+* Defines types, queries and mutations corresponding to all the REST APIs operations
+* Uses same crud functions as REST
+* Converts the own types to the app/schemas for validation and uniformity in working with the ORM

 ![component diagram](./images/Vachan-apiv2components.png)
 *Component diagram*